ruddles/ruddles.github.io/_posts/2021-01-24-Go-build-pipelines.md

 I tend to have the steps above in a separate pipeline file that's included with all go builds, then include it in the projects pipeline so these steps can be easily updated.

 In the near future we're moving to a container instance as abuild server, so we can pre-install these tools and bring the build time down further.

+Any comments or suggestions?
+Chat to me on [twitter](https://twitter.com/RuddlesDev)